organisciak/dissertation/document/2_litreview.md

 ### Human-Computation

 _Human Computation_ emerged from from the doctoral dissertation work by Luis von Ahn in 2005, popularized alongside the ESP Game [@ahn_labeling_2004; @von_ahn_games_2006]. <!--_-->
-It refers to a process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instruction" [@law_human_2011] -- performed by humans.
+It refers to a process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instructions" [@law_human_2011] -- performed by humans.

 In synthesizing the definition of human computation in relation to crowdsourcing, collection intelligence, and social computing, Quinn and Bederson note two characteristics of consensus: that "the problems fit the general paradigm of computation, and as such might someday be solvable by computers", and